difraction/private-terraform-enterprise/roger-ptfe-aurora.md

 Created Cert and key with Vault PKI backend
 Copied cert chain (cert, then CA) into ca_certs attribute of ptfe-settings.json using format that Vault exported which included `\n` instead of actual new lines.
 PTFE needs this because Vault is a private CA.

-Created cert.cert with cert followed by ca-cert on PTFE instance Created pk.key with key on PTFE instance
+Created cert.cert with leaf.cert followed by ca.cert on PTFE instance with `cat leaf.cert ca.cert > cert.cert`
+Created pk.key with key on PTFE instance

 ### vi commands: